-In a previous issue of Inside IR, we noted that a new enrollment model was being added to IR's enrollment projection tool box: the relationship between Monroe County's December unemployment rate and the projected size of County high school graduating classes.
+In a previous issue of Inside IR, we noted that a new enrollment model was being added to IR's enrollment projection tool box: the relationship between Monroe County's December unemployment rate and the projected County high size of school graduating classes.
 We also mentioned that this was one of five models used for enrollment planning.
 In the current issue of Inside IR, we describe the other four models.